atlassian-labs/db-replica/docs/experiments.md

-Experiments are short living.
+Experiments are short-lived.
 It's expected to remove it with the next releases.